jaganmn/macpan-workshop/companion-materials.md

 |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Embrace Difference Equations**<br>The original [McMasterPandemic](https://github.com/mac-theobio/McMasterPandemic) project was based entirely on discrete time models.
 Simulations from discrete time difference equations requires little math to implement and understand.
 This simplicity is nice in applied work where the barriers to real-world impact do not usually include mathematical novelty and elegance.
 Further, when modelling a real system it is natural to compare simulations with observed data, which are measured at discrete times anyways.<br><br>Difference equations are not without their drawbacks however.
 Many results in mathematical epidemiology come from ODEs and various stochastic processes, and so when using difference equations epidemiologists might be concerned that their intuition from ODEs will not hold.
 Difference equations can also be less stable (e.g., state variables going below zero) than ODEs, which can become a real problem when calibrating models using trajectory matching.
 Therefore we make it easy to check these concerns by using a [state update method](https://canmod.github.io/macpan2/reference/state_updates) like `mp_rk4()` (for a simple ODE solver) or `mp_euler_multinomial()` (for a simple process error model) to overcome these concerns whenever necessary.<br><br>When using these alternative state update methods keep in mind that they too can be thought of as difference equation model.
 Carefully inspect the last three lines of any of the expanded `sir` models, which constitute the same set of difference equations no matter what state update method is used.
 This similarity indicates that all state update methods boil down to discrete-time difference equations, but with different approaches to calculating the absolute flow rates (e.g., `infection` and `recovery`).
 These absolute rate variables describe the changes in the state variables (e.g., `S`, `I`, `R`) due to different processes over a single time-step, allowing for continuous change within a time-step.
 This means, for example, that the time-series of the `infection` variable will contain the incidence over each time-step.
 So, for example, if each time-step represents one week, the `infection` variable will contain weekly incidence values.<br><br>In summary, the choice of state update method will often not matter in applied work, but when it does the [state update methods](https://canmod.github.io/macpan2/reference/state_updates) make it simple to explore options. |

+**MJ: The difference between Euler and RK4 might not matter in applied work, but the difference between either of those and a stochastic process is pretty fundamental and does matter ... right?**

 | <img src="images/exercise.svg" width="120" />                                                                                                                                                                                                                                                                   |
 |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Write out by hand the last four lines of an expanded SEIR model.<br><br>[Read](https://canmod.github.io/macpan2/articles/example_models#using-examples) the [SEIR model](https://github.com/canmod/macpan2/tree/main/inst/starter_models/seir) from the model library and test if you were correct. |